5 Ways Solicitors Make Websites Much More Client-Friendly

 If you can make your error page friendly, taking responsibility, and helpful, most people will be forgiving.
 They are more likely to stay 'with you' through this mini-crisis.
 That makes it one of the Five Most Important Pages on your website.

-I suggest you check your 404 page – misspell a page address.
-Most websites only show the default version supplied by your host template.
+I suggest you check your 404 page – misspell a page address in your browser and see what you get.
+Most websites only show the minimalist default version supplied by your host template.

-So, if you can, delete the phrase 'error 404', and write a specific message to people caught out like this.
+So, if you can, delete the phrase 'error 404' - that's just techie jargon.
+Write a specific message to people caught out like this.
 Say sorry and guide people to your Homepage or a searchbox to help them return to their journey around your website.

 After all, if someone turned up at your office to find it shut (maybe through no fault of yours) they'd really appreciate a note on the door that explains why and suggests what to do next.